rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

         return self._quit
 ```

 Here we create an attribute in the `Input` class called `_quit`.
 We want to limit the control of its Boolean value to the `Input` class only, so we also make a special **getter** method with the `@property` decorator.
-This gives the class a read-only property named `quit` so other classes can read the value but cannot change it.
+This gives the class a read-only property named `quit` so other classes can read the value without changing it.

 When the user closes a window that has been created with Pygame, the Pygame library adds an event to its event queue of type `pygame.QUIT`.
 The `Input` class will provide a method to check the event queue and change the Boolean to `True` when the window has been closed.